oneaiguru/panewiki/final/full/Implementation Roadmap.md

 4. Wire the ADR-008 renderer (custom JSX-based markdown renderer)

 **What Works After Phase 4**:
-- Arrow keys work (← for back, → for forward to first link)
+- Arrow keys work (← for back, → jumps to the first related link in the rightmost pane, highlighted with a “→” hint)
-- Home key works
+- Home key works and prevents the browser’s default scroll-to-top behavior
-- Smooth scroll animation (300ms) on navigation
+- Smooth scroll animation (~300–400ms, browser-dependent) with `prefers-reduced-motion` honored
 - Visual feedback on hover (buttons, links)
-- Markdown renders with proper styling
+- Markdown renders via the ADR-008 renderer (see `docs/RenderingSpec.md`)
 - Headers in different colors/sizes
 - Code blocks in monospace